Gilthoniel/vscode-sass-colors-resolver/README.md

 # vscode-scss-resolve-colors

-use the native color display for the variables defined as is and provide a completion with the color information and example for any available variables in the scope
+Use the native color display for the variables assigned with a color and provide a completion with the color information and example for any available variables in the scope

 ## Features